 If time heals all wounds then how much time does it take?
 I find myself thinking about this often because I still spend a lot of time thinking about my daughter who died from colon cancer.

 As I ponder the question I am faced with yet another.

-CNN’s Anderson Cooper used the word “closure” to describe what it must have felt like for families of the victims of the Malaysia Airlines plane that was struck down in Ukraine.
-When some of the victim’s remains finally arrived in the Netherlands he said perhaps families will get closure.
-It made me think – what gives a grieving person closure and how much time does it take?
-Admittedly, I don’t often think about closure in relationship to my daughter’s death but since this word is tossed around so much it got me thinking.
-The dictionary describes it as a feeling that an emotional or traumatic experience has been resolved.
-Losing a significant love one is emotional for sure.
-And depending on your relationship with the person and how they died – as one grief counselor said – can for some of us cause post traumatic stress disorder.
-My co-worker, Shealyn told me for her closure is like ending a chapter in a book.
-You can move on to the next pages but you can always go back and re-read the previous chapter.
-I like her definition but how do you get there?
+CNN’s Anderson Cooper used the word closure to describe what it must have felt like for families of the victims of the Malaysian Airlines plane that was struck down in Ukraine.
+When the remains of some of the victims arrived in the Netherlands he said perhaps this will give closure.
+It made me think – what gives a grieving person closure and how much time does it take.
+Admittedly, I think about healing more so than closure in relationship to my daughter’s death but since this word is often tossed around it got me thinking.
+The dictionary describes closure as a feeling that an emotional or traumatic experience has been resolved.
+Losing a significant loved one is emotional for sure.
+And depending on your relationship with that person and how they died – as one grief counselor told me – can for some people cause symptoms very much like post traumatic stress disorder.
+One of my co-workers, Shealyn told me that for her closure is like ending a chapter in a book.
+You can now move on to the next pages.
+But it’s okay to go back and look at the previous chapter.
+I like her definition but how do you get to that point?

-I suppose one could argue that closure comes once you’re exhausted from carrying the emotional weight.
-Maybe it comes when you realize there’s nothing more you can do or could have done.
-At that point you’re able to finish one chapter and move on to the next pages.
-If you’re a religious person I supposed that’s called putting it in God’s hands.
-As for how long it takes to get there – perhaps about as long as you and your loved one were connected in life.
+I suppose one could argue that closure comes once you’re exhausted from carrying the emotional weight or burden.
+Maybe it comes when you realize there’s nothing more you can do.
+That’s when you’re able to finish the chapter and move on to the next.
+If you’re a religious person I suppose it’s called putting it in God’s hands.
+As for how long it takes – perhaps as long and you and your loved one were connected in life.

 But it has helped.